zzyhar/Electro/README.md

 # GitHub Pages:

-This project is available on GitHub Pages: https://zzyhar.github.io/Electro/
+This project is hosted on GitHub Pages: https://zzyhar.github.io/Electro/

 ## Used Languages
   - HTML